alexandermitchell/InstagramStats/README.md

 the photos were taken.

 Moving forward:
-- finish tweaking initial network call
-- update Autolayout constraints
+- fix bug where sometimes front image doesn't load on initial login (works every time afterwards)
 - add refresh function with progress wheel / icon to wait for the network
 - get approval to move off of sandbox if we want to implement further statistics